 2.1./ The aim of the Policy is to provide clear and plain information to the data subjects on the scope of their personal data that the Public Foundation and its data processors process during the course of carrying out their public service obligations, the sources from where these data are collected, the aim and legal basis of the data processing, its possible duration, the identity and contact information of the data controllers, the data processing activities carried out, as well as the aim, legal basis and recipients of data transfers.

-2.2./ This Policy is relevant for the Public Foundation for the Research of Central and East European History and Society (the Data Controller).
+2.2./ This Policy is relevant for the Public Foundation for Research on Central and Eastern European History and Society (the Data Controller).